SPP 213: Reduction in Force

 Reprisal for Whistle-Blowing Activity

-If an employee who receives a layoff notice believes the action resulted from making a prior disclosure of wrongful conduct to the president, the provost of the university, a vice president, or a vice provost, the employee may file a whistle-blower complaint with the campus provost.
+If an employee who receives a layoff notice believes the action resulted from making a prior disclosure of wrongful conduct to the president, the provost of the university, a vice president, or a vice provost, the employee may file a whistle-blower complaint with the provost or vice president with oversight of the academic or administrative unit.
 (See the Academic Affairs Policies and Procedures Manual— ACD 204–07, “‘Whistle-Blowing’ and Personnel Actions.”)

 Laid-off employees and those who received buyout pay and their spouses and dependents may continue to receive tuition assistance for any semester or summer session when registration for classes has occurred at least one day before the layoff effective date or when classes start during the employee’s layoff notice period.

 Laid-off employees who were employed at least five consecutive years at the university immediately prior to their layoff effective date and who received satisfactory or better performance evaluations, along with their spouses and eligible dependent children, may continue to receive tuition assistance for a period not to exceed 12 months from the layoff effective date.
 This option is not available to any laid-off employee who elects the buyout option.